Configure and Run Your First Build

 Create a project manually

-Use the Administration link in the top right corner to go to the Administration area and click Create project and select Manually.
-Specify the project's name, ID (autogenerated, modifiable) and an optional description.
-Click Create:
+Click the Administration link in the upper right corner, then click Create project and select Manually.
+Specify the project's name, ID (autogenerated, modifiable), and an optional description.

 After you have created a VCS root, you can instruct TeamCity to exclude some directories from checkout, or map some paths (copy directories and all their contents) to a location on the build agent different from the default one.
 This can be done by means of checkout rules.